-Title of Class of Securities Name/Address of Record Owners and Relationship with Us Name of Beneficial Owner /Relationship with Record Owner Citizenship No. of shares held % of Ownership Common Fine Properties, Inc LGF, Bldg B, Evia Lifestyle Center, Daang Hari, Almanza Dos, Las Piñas City Shareholder Fine Properties, Inc./ Record Owner is also beneficial Owner 2 Filipino 5,786,945,661 36.173% Common PCD Nominee Corporation 6764 Ayala Avenue, Legazpi Village, Makati City Shareholder Fine Properties, Inc./ Record Owner is not the beneficial Owner 2 Filipino 1,338,599,797 8.367% Preferred Fine Properties, Inc LGF, Bldg B, Evia Lifestyle Center, Daang Hari, Almanza Dos,Las Piñas City Shareholder Fine Properties, Inc./ Record Owner is also beneficial Owner 2 Filipino 3,300,000,000 20.628% Common PCD Nominee Corporation 6764 Ayala Avenue, Legazpi Village, Makati City Shareholder Record Owner is not the beneficial Owner 4 Filipino 2,074,905,383 12.970% Common PCD Nominee Corporation 6764 Ayala Avenue, Legazpi Village, Makati City Shareholder Record Owner is not the beneficial Owner 4 Non-Filipino 1,403,196,814 8.771% Common Althorp Holdings, Inc. 3L Starmall Las Pinas, CV Starr Ave., Pamplona, Las Pinas City Shareholder Fine Properties, Inc./Record Owner is not the beneficial Owner 3 Filipino 1,235,292,469 7.722%
+Title of Class of Securities Name/Address of Record Owners and Relationship with Us Name of Beneficial Owner /Relationship with Record Owner Citizenship No. of shares held % of Ownership Common Fine Properties, Inc LGF, Bldg B, Evia Lifestyle Center, Daang Hari, Almanza Dos, Las Piñas City Shareholder Fine Properties, Inc./ Record Owner is also beneficial Owner Filipino 5,786,945,661 36.173% Common PCD Nominee Corporation 6764 Ayala Avenue, Legazpi Village, Makati City Shareholder Fine Properties, Inc./ Record Owner is not the beneficial Owner Filipino 1,338,599,797 8.367% Preferred Fine Properties, Inc LGF, Bldg B, Evia Lifestyle Center, Daang Hari, Almanza Dos,Las Piñas City Shareholder Fine Properties, Inc./ Record Owner is also beneficial Owner Filipino 3,300,000,000 20.628% Common PCD Nominee Corporation 6764 Ayala Avenue, Legazpi Village, Makati City Shareholder Record Owner is not the beneficial Owner Filipino 2,074,905,383 12.970% Common PCD Nominee Corporation 6764 Ayala Avenue, Legazpi Village, Makati City Shareholder Record Owner is not the beneficial Owner Non-Filipino 1,403,196,814 8.771% Common Althorp Holdings, Inc. 3L Starmall Las Pinas, CV Starr Ave., Pamplona, Las Pinas City Shareholder Fine Properties, Inc./Record Owner is not the beneficial Owner Filipino 1,235,292,469 7.722%

-1 Based on the total issued and outstanding capital stocks as of March 31, 2023 of 15,998,007,676 shares (common and preferred).
+Based on the total issued and outstanding capital stocks as of March 31, 2023 of 15,998,007,676 shares (common and preferred).

-2 Mr. Manuel B. Villar, Jr. and his spouse are the controlling shareholders of Fine Properties, Inc. The right to vote the shares held by Fine Properties, Inc. has in the past been, and in this annual meeting is expected to be, exercised by either Mr. Villar or Ms. Cynthia J. Javarez.
+Mr. Manuel B. Villar, Jr. and his spouse are the controlling shareholders of Fine Properties, Inc. The right to vote the shares held by Fine Properties, Inc. has in the past been, and in this annual meeting is expected to be, exercised by either Mr. Villar or Ms. Cynthia J. Javarez.

-3 Fine Properties Inc. is the controlling shareholder of Althorp Holdings, Inc. Mr. Manuel B. Villar, Jr. and his spouse are the controlling shareholders of Fine Properties, Inc. The right to vote the shares held by Fine Properties, Inc. has in the past been, and in this annual meeting is expected to be, exercised by either Mr. Villar or Ms. Cynthia J. Javarez.
+Fine Properties Inc. is the controlling shareholder of Althorp Holdings, Inc. Mr. Manuel B. Villar, Jr. and his spouse are the controlling shareholders of Fine Properties, Inc. The right to vote the shares held by Fine Properties, Inc. has in the past been, and in this annual meeting is expected to be, exercised by either Mr. Villar or Ms. Cynthia J. Javarez.

-4 PCD Nominee Corporation is the registered owner of shares beneficially owned by participants in the Philippine Depository & Trust Corporation, a private company organized to implement an automated book entry system of handling securities transactions in the Philippines (PCD).
-Under the PCD procedures, when an issuer of a PCD-elig ble issue will hold a stockholders' meeting, the PCD shall execute a pro-forma proxy in favor of its participants for the total number of shares in their respective principal securities account as well as for the total number of shares in their client securities account.
+PCD Nominee Corporation is the registered owner of shares beneficially owned by participants in the Philippine Depository & Trust Corporation, a private company organized to implement an automated book entry system of handling securities transactions in the Philippines (PCD).
+Under the PCD procedures, when an issuer of a PCD-eligible issue will hold a stockholders' meeting, the PCD shall execute a pro-forma proxy in favor of its participants for the total number of shares in their respective principal securities account as well as for the total number of shares in their client securities account.
 For the shares held in the principal securities account, the participant concerned is appointed as proxy with full voting rights and powers as registered owner of such shares.
-For the shares held in the client securities account, the participant concerned is appointed as proxy, with the obligation to constitute a sub-proxy in favor of its clients with full voting and other rights for the number of shares beneficially owned by such clients.
+For the shares held in the clients with full voting and other rights for the number of shares beneficially owned by such clients.
 Except as indicated above, as of Record Date, the Company is not aware of any investor beneficially owning shares lodged with the PCD which comprise more than five percent (5%) of the Company's total outstanding capital stock.